 Four Year Planning Workshops for First Year Students

 Are you a first year pre-health student looking to make a four-year plan?
-Come and do that at one of CPHA’s Four Year Planning Workshops.
-Hear a brief presentation from Mike Hill, the CPHA First Year Specialist, and then work on your plan with him and other pre-health advisors.
+Come and do that at one of CPHA’s Four Year (and More!)
+Planning Workshops.
+You will hear a brief presentation from Mike Hill, the CPHA First Year Specialist, and then work on your plan with him and other pre-health advisors.
 These workshops give you time to begin to think through and learn about pre-health courses and co-curriculars (e.g., volunteering, shadowing, research, and student org involvement) with the support of pre-health advisors in the room.

 MCAT Study Prep Workshops